Quodss/threads-js/desk/docs.md

 /**
  * @typedef {(nest: Nest, ship: string, role: string) => ()} tlon.give_role
- * @description Give role to a user in the group of a channel */
+ * @description Give role to a user in the group of a channel.
+The role has to
+ * already exist to be given.
+It can be created in Tlon app UI.
+ */

 /**